Alison WrigglesworthSymptoms: fatigue, aches, pains Food Reactions: cow's milk, gluten, egg

 The 56-year-old had tried to take the condition into her own hands in a bid to alleviate her symptoms.
 “I have tried many options including home remedies and eating certain products like oily fish”, she explains.

 It wasn’t until Alison heard about yorktest through our social channels that she began to question if a food sensitivity† test could shed some insight into her symptoms.
 She was at a last resort and felt “there were no other options apart from taking steroids all the time or Methotrexate [an immune system suppressant].

 “I heard about the testing through a Facebook group with the rare auto-immune condition I am living with.
 They mentioned the testing and I found an article in The Daily Telegraph about yorktest,” Alison says.

 The process, which involves sending a finger-prick blood sample to the company’s laboratories revealed that Alison was intolerant foods, such as: peanut, egg yolk, egg white and cow’s milk.

 Within two to three days of Alison’s elimination diet, she began to see improvement through increased energy and has not taken pain relief since starting her elimination diet with yorktest.

 “It took some thought and researched a lot of information beforehand, but people especially restaurants have been very understanding.

 “I feel lighter, with more energy and much happier not having to live with constant pain.
 I would like more people with my rare autoimmune condition to be able to take the test.
 How many more people could it help?”

-† YorkTest define Food Intolerance as a food-specific IgG reaction.
-Our information is intended to provide nutritional advice for dietary optimisation.
-YorkTest do not claim to treat or cure symptoms and recommend that you discuss any medical concerns you have with a GP before undertaking a YorkTest programme.
+† yorktest define Food Intolerance as a food-specific IgG reaction.
+Our information is intended to provide nutritional advice for dietary optimization. yorktest do not claim to treat or cure symptoms and recommend that you discuss any medical concerns you have with a doctor before undertaking a yorktest program.